Common raven: Breeding

 Breeding pairs must have a territory of their own before they begin nest-building and reproduction, and thus they aggressively defend a territory and its food resources.
 Nesting territories vary in size according to the density of food resources in the area.
-The nest is a deep bowl made of large sticks and twigs, bound with an inner layer of roots, mud, and bark and lined with a softer material, such as deer fur.
+The nest is a deep bowl made of large sticks (up to 150 cm long and 2.5 cm thick) and twigs, bound with an inner layer of roots, mud, and bark and lined with a softer material, such as deer fur.
 The nest is usually placed in a large tree or on a cliff ledge, or less frequently in old buildings or utility poles.

-Females lay between three and seven pale bluish-green, brown-blotched eggs.
+Females usually lay between four to six (rarely two to seven) pale bluish-green, brown-blotched eggs.
 Incubation is about 18 to 21 days, by the female only.
 The male may stand or crouch over the young, sheltering but not actually brooding them.
-Young fledge at 35 to 42 days, and are fed by both parents.
+The young fledge at 35 to 49 days, and are fed by both parents.
 They stay with their parents for another six months after fledging.

-In most of their range, egg-laying begins in late February.
-In colder climates, it is later, e.g. April in Greenland and Tibet.
-In Pakistan, egg-laying takes place in December.
+In most of their range, egg-laying begins in late January or February, but it can be as late as April in colder climates such as Greenland and Tibet.
+In Pakistan, egg-laying takes place in December, but in north Africa (subspecies C. c. tingitanus), later than in Europe, in late March or early April.
 Eggs and hatchlings are preyed on, rarely, by large hawks and eagles, large owls, martens and canids.
 The adults, which are very rarely preyed upon, are often successful in defending their young from these predators, due to their numbers, large size and cunning.
 They have been observed dropping stones on potential predators that venture close to their nests.

 Common ravens can be very long-lived, especially in captive or protected conditions; individuals at the Tower of London have lived for more than 40 years.
-Lifespans in the wild are considerably shorter at typically 10 to 15 years.
-The longest known lifespan of a banded wild common raven was 23 years, 3 months, which among passerines only is surpassed by a few Australian species such as the satin bowerbird.
+Their lifespans in the wild are shorter, typically 10 to 15 years.
+The longest known lifespan of a ringed wild common raven was 23 years, 3 months, which among passerines only is surpassed by a few Australian species such as the satin bowerbird.